-HDC (working in between the posts) across the row.
+Row 2: Work 1 WHDC in each space across the row.
 When you reach the last stitch, pull through with Rice Paper (you should have three loops on your hook when you pull through).
-Then chain 2 and turn.
+CH 2 and turn.

-Work 3 rows of HDC (working in between the posts) in Rice Paper, then work 1 row in Putty, 2 rows in Rice Paper, 3 rows in Putty, 2 rows in Rice Paper.
+Work 3 rows of WHDC in Rice Paper, then work 1 row in Putty, 2 rows in Rice Paper, 3 rows in Putty, 2 rows in Rice Paper.

 When I finished the scarf, I wove in all the ends with a tapestry needle and tied on some simple tassels.

 Supplies: A small notebook (or DVD case would work), Scissors, Yarn